csecht/opencv-contour-utility2/README.md

 To view basic information, author, version, license, etc.: `python3 -m contour_it --about`

 The Esc or Q key will quit any running module.
-For `equalize_it.py`, it the "Histograms" window in is currently selected, then just select one of the other windows to use a Quit key.
-From the command line, the Ctrl-C will also exit a program.

 Images that are too large to fit on the screen can have their display size adjusted with the `--scale` command line argument.
 All image processing is performed at the original image resolution.